Opinions

 The problem?
 The FCC does not currently require environmental impact studies prior to satellite licensure, and while we don’t know the precise extent of the environmental harm of launching and burning up so many satellites, we know it can’t be good.

 Starlink satellites are designed to last only five years.
 At peak deployment of these disposable satellites, 29 tons of metal will re-enter our atmosphere per day.
-Earlier this year, a 5,000 pound satellite landed in the Pacific ocean between Alaska and Hawaii and in May, space debris landed in a farmer’s field in Saskatchewan province, Canada.
+Earlier this year, a 5,000-pound satellite landed in the Pacific Ocean between Alaska and Hawaii and in May, space debris landed in a farmer’s field in Saskatchewan province, Canada.
 Satellite companies and the FCC must take this risk seriously, especially given the possibility of space debris hitting a more populated area.

 ADVERTISEMENT

 The rocket launches to send the proposed satellites into orbit would release toxic pollution each year equivalent to seven million diesel dump trucks.
 The metals from satellites and soot from increased rocket launches puts our health, climate and ozone at riskespecially in Alaska.
-Additionally, our metals are precious and finite– treating them as garbage that will rain down on us is irresponsible and unsustainable.
+Additionally, our metals are precious and finite — treating them as garbage that will rain down on us is irresponsible and unsustainable.

 Mega-constellations of satellites will also permanently affect our view of the night sky.
 The International Astronomical Union has raised urgent concerns on the impact of light pollution from tens of thousands of additional satellites.
 At peak deployment, one in 15 stars we see would be a satellite, moving throughout the night sky.

 Where does this leave us?
 We should balance the use of space with the potential environmental harms.
 The FCC should conduct an environmental impact review of all proposed mega-constellations and satellite companies should have to justify their plans with regard to the public interest.
-Reliable internet access is incredibly important for rural Alaska, but disposable satellites mega-constellations aren’t the only option.
+Reliable internet access is incredibly important for rural Alaska, but disposable satellite mega-constellations aren’t the only option.

-As my colleague Lucas Gutterman, author of a new report on this issue called WasteX, has said, “We’re in the short window of time when we can prevent making a mess of space and our atmosphere rather than spending decades cleaning it up.”
+As my colleague Lucas Gutterman, author of a new report on this issue called WasteX has said, “We’re in the short window of time when we can prevent making a mess of space and our atmosphere rather than spending decades cleaning it up.”

 It is prudent to investigate and understand the long-term consequences of this new space race before committing to an unsustainable and irreversible choice.